Edward Henry Cooper: 1868 election

 but no contest took place.
 However, at the 1868 general election, the Liberals decided to contest the seat.
 On 9 July, the Roman Catholic Bishop of Elphin Dr Laurence Gillooly (whose diocese includes part of County Sligo) chaired a meeting which adopted Denis Maurice O'Conor as the Liberal candidate.

 The second son of the O'Conor Don, O'Conor was a barrister educated at Downside and the University of London, and had been High Sheriff of Roscommon in 1865.

 His older brother Charles had been an MP for the neighbouring County Roscommon since 1860.

 On the same day, Owen Wynne of Hazelwood chaired a meeting of the County Registration Society to organise the campaign for the re-election of Cooper and Gore Booth.

-With three candidates for the two seats, Sligo County had its first contested election in over a decade.
+With three candidates for the two seats, County Sligo had its first contested election in over a decade.